Audio listeners, there is additional content highlighted at the end of this post that is not included in the audio.

 Who is Ephraim?
 That is a significant question in more ways than either of us can understand.
 A lot is happening with this tribe right now so no matter what you do, remember that name.
 It will likely grow in significance for you as you continue to read and as current events continue to unfold in our own time.

-Genesis 38:1 we see the Judah “turned aside” from his brothers to an Adullamite, whose name was Hirah.
+Genesis 38:1 we see that Judah “turned aside” from his brothers to an Adullamite, whose name was Hirah.
 We don’t get a lot of information on this guy but he is mentioned three times in this chapter.
 The feeling is that by Judah having to turn aside from his brothers to a “certain Adullamite” (as ESV states it) combined with the implication of this Adullamite being with Judah at some key moments in his story, this is one of those friends who is the kind of bad influence we’d all be better off not having in our lives.
 I imagine him as the “fun” friend when Judah felt his wiser friends were stick in the muds.

 Genesis 39:1 When you see mention of a group of people by name, pause to ask your self what that name is telling you about their ancestry.
 For example, the Ishmaelites in this verse.
 This is telling us that these people are the descendants of Ishmael, and thereby actually cousins to Israel.
 It is just good practice to pause and think over the names and connect the dots in your head.
 This will help it all make more sense as we move along.
 Ishmaelites = Ishmael.
 Edomites = Esau, etc.